kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 ### (3) Reverse Lookup Detail report

-The report list all used Test Objects with list of Test Cases that refered each Test Objects.
-The list is sorted by Test Object IDs.
+The report shows a list of all used Test Objects, associated with list of Test Cases that refered each Test Objects.
+It is sorted by Test Object IDs.

 > The unused Test Objects will not appear here.